 Does “Unitarian” have the same meaning today?

 Unitarians are less likely to argue about such strictly theological issues today.
 We now place much more stress on the importance of freedom of thought and liberty of conscience in matters of faith.
-However, in a variety of different ways, we continue to affirm the basic insight expressed by one of our forebears, George de Benneville (1703–1793) who said:
+However, in a variety of different ways, we continue to affirm a fundamental Unitarian, and indeed, Universalist, insight expressed by one of our forebears, George de Benneville (1703–1793) who said:

 The inner spirit makes us feel that behind every appearance of diversity there is an interdependent unity of all things.
 Let us, therefore, preach the universal and everlasting gospel of boundless, universal love for the entire human race, without exception, and for each one in particular.